-The terminology used in this Recommendation conforms to the International Vocabulary of Metrology (VIM)[1] and the International vocabulary of terms in legal metrology (VML)[2].
+The terminology used in this Recommendation conforms to the International Vocabulary and general Terms in metrology (VIM) and the Vocabulary of Legal Metrology (VML-2000).
 For the purposes of this Recommendation, the following definitions apply.

-Note: This terminology shall be considered as part of this Recommendation.
+Note: Those terminologies shall be considered as part of this Recommendation.

-T.1 Measuring system and its constituents
+T.1 The measuring system and its constituents